Benteler International: Foundation

+In 1991, Hubertus Benteler took over as management responsibility and turned the company into a global partner to the automotive industry.
+Shortly thereafter, BENTELER opened its first location in Mexico in 1992.
+The first location in China followed in 2002.
+In 2015, the Steel/Tube Division strengthened its position in the international market with a hot rolling mill in Shreveport.
+With the founding of HOLON, the company has been underscoring its ambitions in the global market for autonomous mobility since 2022.

 Consolidation and development of the main business areas

 Steel/Tube

 In 1955 the first steel was poured in the newly built steel works at Paderborn-Schloß Neuhaus, and in 1958 the world's first continuous casting plant went into operation there.
 In 1974 the electric steel mill in Lingen (Ems) started production, and still today this plant is producing steel for the company's own hot rolling mills in Dinslaken and Paderborn and for external customers.

 In 2007 Benteler took over the Swiss company Rothrist Rohr AG, which makes precision welded tubes, mainly for the automotive industry.
 With this steel tube plants in Rothrist and Bottrop passed into Group ownership.
 In 2011 there was a major fire in the hot rolling mill of Benteler Steel Tube GmbH in Dinslaken and production had to be stopped for several months.
 In 2015 Benteler Steel/Tube opened a hot rolling mill in Shreveport, Louisiana.